daltonmenezes/ImdbTitleCrawler/README.md

 # ImdbTitleCrawler
-simple crawler for a title on a specific profile on IMDB.
+Simple crawler that takes the title of the profile of a movie or series on IMDB.

 <img src="https://github.com/daltonmenezes/ImdbTitleCrawler/blob/master/sample.png" alt="sample image" />